-I thought I would approach the delivery of high level stand-up comedy material from a different perspective.
+I thought it might be helpful to approach the delivery of high level stand-up comedy material from a different perspective.

-What I will do in this article is reverse engineer the dynamics of a tight and effective pro level stand-up comedy routine that generates an average of 4-6+ laughs per performing minute.
+What I will do in this article is reverse engineer the dynamics of a tight and effective pro level stand-up comedy routine that generates an average of 4-6+ laughs for each performing minute.

 This should provide you with some fairly concrete answers to questions like these: